Trusted UK service price guides — 2026

 Do scaffolding companies need to follow any regulations?

 Yes — scaffolding must comply with the Work at Height Regulations 2005, NASC (National Access and Scaffolding Confederation) Technical Guidance TG20 for tube-and-fitting scaffolding, and BS EN 12811 for system scaffolding.
 A fully qualified scaffolding inspector holds a CISRS (Construction Industry Scaffolders Record Scheme) card.
-All scaffolding must be inspected and signed off before use and after any alteration or adverse weather.
-An inspection tag should be displayed on site.
+When hiring scaffolders in Burton upon Trent, check they carry valid CISRS cards.
+All scaffolding must be inspected and signed off before use and after any alteration or adverse weather, with an inspection tag displayed on site.

 Does scaffolding on a public pavement need a licence?

-Yes — if scaffolding overhangs or obstructs a public highway (pavement or road), a Highways Licence from the local council is required.
+Yes — if scaffolding overhangs or obstructs a public highway (pavement or road), a Highways Licence from your Burton upon Trent council is required.
 The scaffolding company typically handles this application; costs are £200–£500 and usually passed on to the customer.
 Scaffolding must also carry lighting (red lamps at night) and full hoarding at pedestrian height if adjacent to a public footpath.
 Failure to obtain a licence can result in council enforcement and removal at the owner's expense.

 Can I erect my own scaffold for DIY work?

 Legally, there is no licence requirement for homeowners to erect scaffolding on private property.
 However, NASC strongly advises against DIY scaffolding — improper erection is a major cause of fall fatalities.
 Simple tower scaffolding (PASMA-rated aluminium towers) up to 2.5 metres working height is generally within competent DIY reach for minor work.
-Any scaffolding adjacent to a highway or over a public area requires a competent professional and a Highways Licence.
+Any scaffolding adjacent to a highway or over a public area requires a competent professional and a Highways Licence from your Burton upon Trent council.

 How do I ensure my scaffold is safe?